Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Optimistic Locking is implemented (Which can also be configured for retry mechanism[Disabled for Now])
 * User Registration: N number User are registered with Zero Balance at application startup (This is done to avoid user not found exception.
 This is a barebone approach and only adopted due to RAPID).
 * Logging has been minimized via debug for improved performance.
+* Some of the Decisions and choices are evident from TPS section.

-### Transactions Per Seconds.
+### Transactions Per Seconds[TPS].

-This is a difficult question as there are many scenarios, and requires performance tuning.
+This is a difficult question as there are various permutation and combination with each variant, and requires performance tuning to reach a common objective or to hadnle any `future spikes`.

 #### Per Transaction Variant:

 Application Variant : All below are 10 Concurrent Calls but they take different execution time because of their nature.

-* Single user Making 10 Deposit:
+* Single user Making 10 Deposit: Corresponds to 20 DB Calls 10 for Get and 10 for Update.
-* Single user Making 5 Withdraws 5 Deposit:
+* Single user Making 5 Withdraws 5 Deposit:Same.
-* Single user Making 4 Withdraws 4 Deposit 2 Balance:
+* Single user Making 4 Withdraws 4 Deposit 2 Balance: 18 DB Calls 10 Get and 8 Update.

+All of the above transactions have high chances of` OptimisticLockException` due to versioning on stale object.This can overcome by retry mechanism however in this kind of scenario the sequence need to be guranteed which is achievable by bidirectional streaming.

+Then there are other scenarios with multiple users with multiple transactions - testing is OOS.

 #### Database Variant:

-* Embedded H2 DB:
+* Embedded H2 DB:only used for RAPID.
-* MYSQL DB:
+* MYSQL DB: Although mysql can handle 150+1 Connections , for that the calling system should be of very high configurations, The currenct application configures the Connection Pool Max Size to be 10 based `Number of Cores * 2 + Max(tX Spindle time)`
-* Dockerized MYSQL DB:
+* Dockerized MYSQL DB: This makes a delta of 5-10 %.
-* Over the Cloud:

 #### Database Connection Pooling Variant:

-* HIKARI:
+* HIKARI:If the number of transaction grows > 400 HCP starts getting `Connection Not Available`, to avoid this the session state was properly synched with DB using flush in finally block.The connection time out was tweaked to 3 Minutes from default.This alone is not suffieient there need to be Data replication in MYSQL with Application Caching for outstanding performance which OOS.
-* Apache:
+* Apache:OOS

 #### Platform Variant:

-* Wallet Server Deployed Local Machine -(4 GB RAM 4 Cores i5):
+* Wallet Server Deployed Local Machine -(4 GB RAM 4 Cores i5):At large 100+-.
-* Wallet Server Deployed on other Machines:
+* Wallet Server Deployed on other Machines:OOS

+Having said that, I have been able to achieve about 120(+-) concurrenct reuqests persecond , Alghough it may very on machines for example i was able to make about 1000+- Transactions in about 1 second for one user deposit only.

+Apart from this - there is another POC written which executes for one second so to better understand the stages of optimization.
+The over all goal was to run it wit time command and check the actual `CPU utilization`.

 ### Future Aspirations.